christian-draeger/page-content-tester/README.md

 <h2 align="center">Example Project</h2>

 To see the PageContentTester in action you can checkout or fork the corresponding [example project](https://github.com/christian-draeger/page-content-tester-example). it will give an overview of what and how things can be done.
-You will also get a feeling how long a test run will take using the PageContentTester (analysing and checking dom elements within ±1000 tests that are fetching an url is getting done in less than 10sec with a proper internet connection)
+It includes simple test classes for nearly all possible examples.
+While executing you will recognize that the test execution it's pretty fast.
+To get a feeling how long a test run will take: in a real world project that is analysing and checking dom elements within ±1000 tests that are fetching an url, the hole test suite is done in 10-20sec with a proper internet connection.

 <h2 align="center">License</h2>